uaanchorage/GSoC/README.md

 **Required Skills:** Database (MySQL or Mongo) and Python or Java.
 A build management tool such as Apache Maven is recommended if using Java.

 **Code Challenge:** Prior experience with database management through established coding examples.
+Pull requests to Beehive to address open issues are highly encouraged (although not mandatory).

 **Source Code:**  https://github.com/kathiraveluLab/beehive.